-The Psychological and Counseling Center is a broad-based service center available to students, faculty, staff, and their immediate families.
-Services include: 1) family, couples, individual, and group counseling and psychotherapy; 2) psychological and educational assessment; 3) career assessment and counseling; assertiveness training; marital communication; individual study skills techniques; weight, stress, and time management; group support programs for learning skills such as relaxation; administration of national testing programs; 4) outreach and consultation with departments; special programming related to diversity issues; campus speakers and educational programs.
+The Psychological and Counseling Center is a broad-based service center available to students, faculty, staff, and their partners and dependents.
+Services include: 1) family, couples, individual, and group counseling and psychotherapy; 2) psychological and educational assessment; 3) career assessment and counseling; 4) programs such as assertiveness training; marital communication; individual study skills techniques; weight, stress, and time management; group support programs for learning skills such as relaxation; 5) administration of national testing programs; 6) outreach and consultation with departments; 7) special programming related to diversity issues; 8) campus speakers and educational programs.

-Eligible persons may make appointments by visiting the Center or by calling 322-2571.
+Eligible persons may make appointments by visiting the Center or by calling (615) 322-2571.
 Services are confidential to the extent permitted by law.
 For more information, see the Web site, www.vanderbilt.edu/pcc.